sequinstream/sequin/README.md

 You can run Sequin anywhere you can run Docker.
 It stores its configuration state and streams in [Postgres](#how-it-works).

 You can even "sidecar" Sequin alongside your app.

-## Benchmarks and performance

-Postgres is an extremely robust and high-performance system.
-It does a stellar job handling message streaming workloads like Sequin, when leveraged properly.

-Performance is highly dependent on machine resources.
-But to give you an idea:

-A `db.m5.xlarge` RDS instance (4 vCPU, 16 GB RAM, $260/mo) can handle **5,000 messages/second** with three consumers (concurrency of 50 instances reading and writing).
-It can burst up to 10k messages/second.
-This is the case with `batch_size=10` on both publish and receive.

-Expect this performance to degrade with messages >256kb in size.

 ## FAQ